gravitational/careers/challenges/systems/challenge.md

 Do not implement a system that scales or is highly performing.
 Describe which performance improvements you would add in the future.
 High availability.
 It is OK if the system is not highly available.
 Write down how you would make the system highly available and why your system is not.
-Do not try to achieve full test coverage.
-This will take too long.
-Take two key components, e.g. authentication/authorization layer and networking and implement one or two test cases that demonstrate your approach to testing.

 ## Pitfalls and Gotchas